Reduction drive: Reduction Drives on Marine Vessels

-Most of the world’s ships are powered by diesel engines which can be split into three categories, low speed (<400 rpm), medium speed (400-1200 rpm), and high speed (1200+ rpm).
+Most of the world's ships are powered by diesel engines which can be split into three categories, low speed (<400 rpm), medium speed (400-1200 rpm), and high speed (1200+ rpm).
 Low speed diesels operate at speeds within the optimum range for propeller usage.
 Thus it is acceptable to directly transmit power from the engine to the propeller.
 For medium and high speed diesels, the rotational speed of the crankshaft within the engine must be reduced in order to reach the optimum speed for use by a propeller.

 Reduction drives operate by making the engine turn a high speed pinion against a gear, turning the high rotational speed from the engine to lower rotational speed for the propeller.
 The amount of reduction is based on the number of teeth on each gear.
 For example, a pinion with 25 teeth, turning a gear with 100 teeth, must turn 4 times in order for the larger gear to turn once.
 This reduces the speed by a factor of 4 while raising the torque 4 fold.
 This reduction factor changes depending on the needs and operating speeds of the machinery.
 The reduction gear aboard the Training Ship Golden Bear has a ratio of 3.6714:1.
 So when the two Enterprise R5 V-16 diesel engines operate at their standard 514 rpm, the propeller turns at 140 rpm.

 A large variety of reduction gear arrangements are used in the industry.
 The three arrangements most commonly used are: double reduction utilizing two pinion nested, double reduction utilizing two-pinion articulated, and double reduction utilizing two-pinion locked train.

 The gears used in a ship's reduction gearbox are usually double helical gears.
 This design helps lower the amount of required maintenance and increase the lifetime of the gears.
-Helical gears are used because the load upon it is more distributed then in other types.
+Helical gears are used because the load upon it is more distributed than in other types.
 The double helical gear set can also be called a herringbone gear and consists of two oppositely angled sets of teeth.
 A single set of helical teeth will produce a thrust parallel to the axle of the gear (known as axial thrust) due to the angular nature of the teeth.
 By adding a second set opposed to the first set, the axial thrust created by both sets cancels each other out.